 The different forms listed are reduced to a few primary and secondary options that can be implemented in the project.
 For example, a detergent bottle that becomes slippery after a portion of the liquid soap has been leaked sideways can be improved by redesigning the bottle shape and opening nozzle to enhance grip and minimize losses.
 This could result in increased sales without incurring additional advertising costs.

 Value Engineering in Commercial General Contracting Services

 When applied to the commercial general contracting services, value engineering has huge advantages for contractors.
-The multi-step process is an essential part of the planning process for a new development and seeks to add value.
+The multi-step process is an essential part of the planning process for new development and seeks to add value.
 In value engineering, our primary aim is to maximize the function of the product and at the same time minimize cost.
-This in turn creates maximum value for our customers
+This, in turn, creates maximum value for our customers

-At ABC General ContractorServices, our aim is to create maximum value for our customersat every point in time.
-We have realized that when we integrate value engineering into our design process, it always add value and significantly reduced costs for our customers.
+At ABC General ContractorServices, we aim to create maximum value for our customers at every point in time.
+We have realized that when we integrate value engineering into our design process, it always adds value and significantly reduced costs for our customers.
 All aspects of the contracts are carefully considered by our team of project managers to make engineering proposals of benefit to all customers.
 We recognize and explain each of the options in the following areas carefully:

 - Cost savings: Proposals for cheaper alternatives to specified materials or contacts.

 - Added value: High-quality products that will increase customer value and overall contract satisfaction.

 - Sustainability: Systems and contract proposals that will reduce maintenance costs for our customers